The Council on Holistic Healing and Recovery

 The truth sets people free.

-I see shame as the primary feeling underlying all addictive behavior.
-Shame is a belief about self that is limiting that says "I'm not enough, I will never be enough, no matter what I do I can't measure up, therefore that is the proof I need to validate my absolute unshakeable belief that I'm not enough.
+I see shame as the primary feeling underlying all addictive and c-dependent behavior.
+Shame is a belief about self that is limiting and says "I'm not enough, I will never be enough, no matter what I do I can't measure up, therefore that is the proof I need to validate my absolute unshakeable belief that I'm not enough.

 My simplistic definition of addiction is ones pathological drive to refuse to be in a healthy, honest, relationship with self or others.
+I define co-dependency as ones loss of sense of self.
 To accomplish this they use whatever is necessary (alcohol, drugs, sex, porn, masturbation, being in or out of relationships, rage, activity, love, anxiety, internet, food, gambling, spending, money issues, accidents, illness, panic attacks etc.) to bury, mask, hide, disown, distort, deny any or all feelings of connection to self or others.
 Addiction replaces people, places, things and events with an interaction with chemicals or behaviors that lead to life damaging consequences.
+Co-dependency replaces the persons relationship with self with a/the relationship to people around them

 I loved it when Stanton Peele said in “The Addicting of America” “the most common form of treatment for addiction is addiction”.